Slobo989/jasmine-2-testrail/README.md

   })
 })
 ```
+**Note:** The Case ID is a unique and permanent ID of every test case (e.g. C125),
+<br>and shoudn't be confused with a Test Case ID, which is assigned to a test case<br> when a new run is created (e.g. T325).

 ## Example - **testrail-credentials.json**
-This file needs to be created in the projects root directory.
+This file needs to be created in the root directory of the project.
-<br> It should contain the URL of your TestRail, username (email address) and password (or API key).
+<br> It must contain the URL of your TestRail, username (email address) and password (or API key).
 <br> This file needs to have all 3 parameters correctly filled.
 ```javascript
 {